AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/int-biginit-schema-update-request.md

 labels: troubleshooting, database, Adobe Commerce,cloud infrastructure, primary keys,int,bigint,numeric value out of range,tables,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1,2.4.3-p2,2.4.3-p3,2.4.4,2.4.4-p1,2.4.4-p2,2.4.5,2.4.5-p1
 ---

-# Adobe Commerce database numeric value out of range, INT to BIGINT
+# Adobe Commerce database numeric value out of range, *INT* to *BIGINT*

 >[!WARNING]
 >
 >Before implementing the solution in this article (*INT* to *BIGINT* schema update) merchants must always check that the field they are going to change DOES NOT have any foreign-key relationships to another table.
 If the field does have foreign-key relationships to another table, there will issues because the related field is still *INT*.
 They can use the following query to verify this.
-This query will list down all the foreign-key relationships available in the database for the given table field:
+This query lists the foreign-key relationships available in the database for the given table field:
 >```mysql
 >SELECT
 >   TABLE_NAME,COLUMN_NAME,CONSTRAINT_NAME,REFERENCED_TABLE_NAME,REFERENCED_COLUMN_NAME